hyperledger-labs/orion-server/docs/getting-started/transactions/curl/usertx.md

 ```
 Hence, this example uses `"block_num": 4` as the version.

 > Note that it is not necessary to pass the version in `user_reads`.
 If the `user_reads` is left out, the delete would be considered as a blind delete.
-For blind delete, steps 1 and 2 are not needed.
+For blind deletes, steps 1 and 2 are not needed.

 > Within a single transaction, we can delete more than a single user.
-For simplicity, the example delete a single user only.
+For the sake of simplicity, the example deletes a single user only.

 ```shell
  curl \